Evrovidenie: 2004–2011

 In 2004, Yuri Aksyuta, Head of the Directorate of Music and Entertainment Broadcasting of Channel One, commented on the lack of national selection stating that "It's too early to trust our public".
 After the Russian discontent with the candidacy of the internally selected Yulia Savicheva in 2004, Channel One decided to change the format of the selection of contestants by holding a national final in 2005 for the first time since 1996.
 The national final consisted of three semi-finals, with ten songs in both the first and second semi-finals and nine in third; the third semi-final was initially to consist of ten songs as well, but Sergey Mazaev was late for the event and his song was disqualified.
 Three artists from each semi-final, chosen by televoting, qualified for the final which took place on 25 February.
 All shows took place in Ostankino Studios in Moscow and broadcast live three times, once in each of the three Russian time zones.
 All regions participated using televoting and SMS, with the results announced during the final broadcast for Western Russia.
 The winner of the national final was Natalia Podolskaya with the song "Nobody Hurt No One", receiving 20.2% of the votes.
 Natalia's victory created a scandal because many people were unable to cast their votes for other contestants, raising doubts about the fairness of the process.
 According to the company Edmar+, which organised the televoting, the capacity of their lines was limited, and when the mass of connections reached a critical volume, some calls and messages were automatically filtered out.
 At the Eurovision final, Russia took 15th place out of 24 with 57 points.
 Among their points was the maximum score of 12 from Belarus, the home country of Podolskaya.
-Following this result, Channel One decided to return to a internal selection the following year.
+Following this result, Channel One decided to return to an internal selection the following year.

 In 2008, the selection of Russia's Eurovision entrant returned to RTR, with the broadcaster organising a national selection with twenty-five candidates.
 Later, this number was increased to 27 after RTR added two participants: Sergey Lazarev and 2006 Belarusian Eurovision entrant Polina Smolova.
 Other participants included the 2006 Russian Eurovision entrant Dima Bilan, who submitted the song "Por Que Te Amo".
 The song was disqualified when it was discovered that the song was released in 2006 by Argentinian singer Luciano Pereira, violating the Eurovision rule that barred songs from being commercially released before 1 October 2007.
 The song was replaced with "Believe", which won the event with 54 points, including the maximum score (27) from both the jury and televoting.
 Russia won that year's Eurovision Song Contest with 272 points.